Benefits of Using a Water Softener

 Soft water helps water flow freely in plumbing.
 Hard water causes mineral coatings to accumulate in your pipes and fixtures.
-This can cause clogs and reduced water pressure.
+This can create clogs and lower water pressure.

-Showerheads in homes with hard water can lose 75 percent of their flow rate in less than 18 months.
-Soft water preserves the luster and full flow for faucets and showerheads, nearly as well as the day they were added.
+Showerheads in homes with hard water can lose 75 percent of their flow rate in fewer than 18 months.
+Soft water preserves the shine and full flow for faucets and showerheads, nearly as well as the day they were added.

 Soft water is lacks minerals.
-It doesn’t cause deposits in pipes or limit water flow in fixtures.
+It doesn’t cause deposits in pipes or restrict water flow in fixtures.

-The mineral deposits in hard water form limescale when heated.
-This can cover the heating elements in your appliances, decreasing life span and efficiency.
+The mineral deposits in hard water make limescale when they get hot.
+This can coat the heating elements in your appliances, reducing life span and efficiency.

-As a result, your appliances may need repeated repairs or need to be exchanged earlier.
+As a result, your appliances may need repeated repairs or need to be exchanged ahead of time.